Skip to Content

 After your tram ride you can stop into the Ten/3 restaurant for lunch, a drink or dinner.

-chips and salsa at ten/3 on sandia peak.
+Chips and salsa at ten/3 on sandia peak.

 If you’re visiting the restaurant in daylight, snag a window table on the mountain side so you can watch the Tram go up and down.
 If the sun is going down try for a window table on the city side.
 You’ll see a great sunset and the city lights in the valley below.